For any golf group landing in La Romana and staying in our golf villa collection, the debate is inevitable: Teeth of the Dog or Dye Fore?

 Dye Fore: The Cliff-Side Giant

 If Teeth of the Dog is a scalp-focused masterpiece, Dye Fore is an epic blockbuster.
-It is larger, louder, and visually overwhelming.
+It is also larger, louder, and visually overwhelming.

 The Layout: 27 holes split into three nines: Chavón, Marina, and Lagos.

-Marina offers views of the yachts and the Altos de Chavón village.
+Meanwhile, Marina offers views of the yachts and the Altos de Chavón village.

 The Vibe: Cinematic.
 It’s a “ride” through the mountains and along the river.
 The scale is massive—think wider fairways and huge elevation changes.